 I’m a bit of a romantic when it comes to crowdfunding.
-I believe that the heart of the movement is a group of people doing a little to help someone a lot.
-Showing someone in need that there are people out there that have enough faith in them to hand over some hard earned money so they can do their thing.
-An important element of this, though, is to approach the entire process altruistically.
-Don’t back the latest Brian Fargo or Tim Schafer project because you want a new game and some goodies, back it because you simply want to support someone that has contributed positive moments to your life.
-Don’t back a game from some unknown developers because they have awesome reward tiers, back it because you want to help give them a shot at making their dream come true.
+The heart of the crowdfunging movement is a group of people doing a little to help someone a lot.
+It shows someone in need that there are people out there with enough faith in them to hand over hard-earned money so they can turn their dream into reality.

-Along with the explosion of crowdfunding has come more money, which is great!
-However, with that additional money comes a Home Shopping Network vibe, where people search for projects with the same mentality they have when they pre-order something.
-This leads to a strange dichotomy that both supports, and contradicts the point that I’m trying to make.
-On one hand people are throwing large amounts of money at projects out of excitement, rather than rationally thinking about whether the person can deliver.
-On the other they’re putting no money towards projects that they don’t feel is guaranteed to be a success.
+On one hand backers are throwing large sums of money at projects out of excitement, rather than rationally thinking about whether the developers can deliver.
+On the other they’re putting no money towards projects that don’t appear to be guaranteed winners.
 This leads to fewer new ideas being funded, and the biggest promises becoming over funded.

-In writing my recent article on the first five videogames to launch on Kickstarter I found that things weren’t always so cynical.
+While writing about the first five videogames to launch on Kickstarter I found that things weren’t always so cynical.
 Of those five projects, three were successfully funded and two failed to meet their goals.
-The two failed projects featured someone with a great idea for a game but nothing to show for it yet, while the other was either a scam or incompetence.
-The three successful projects feature one game that’s been released, and two that are nearing completion.
+One of the failed projects featured someone with a great idea for a game but nothing to show for it yet.
+The other was either a scam or incompetence.
+The three successful projects featured one game that’s been released, and two that are nearing completion.
 The truly interesting part came in the backer remarks; as time went by and communication from the developers faltered the backers didn’t turn to talk of scams and legal action like they do today.
-The reason is that none of the projects were dramatically over funded; so there weren’t hordes of backers worried about losing thousands of dollars.
+None of the projects were dramatically over-funded, so there weren’t hordes of backers worried about losing thousands of dollars.

-So how do we get through this crowdfunding bubble?
+How do we get through the crowdfunding bubble?
 By funding more projects, with less money.
-By doing so we’ll be less likely to have projects like Blackmore show up asking for $200,000 with only vague concepts to share in exchange.
-Instead maybe it will launch with a more realistic $50,000 target to develop a proof of concept, then launch again for completion funds (we’ll address the concept of multiple campaigns for the same project another time).
+In doing so we’ll be less likely to have projects like Blackmore show up asking for $200,000 with only vague concepts to share in exchange.
+Instead, maybe it will launch with a more realistic $50,000 target to develop a proof of concept, then launch a follow-up campaign for completion funds.

-By changing the way we approach backing campaigns there will be more money for projects like the recently launched Kickstarter for Two Steps Back, a visual novel that features a campaign in dire need of a makeover, but also a creator that comes across as passionate and wanting to share a story.
+By changing the way we approach backing campaigns there will be more money for projects like the recently launched Kickstarter for Two Steps Back.
+The campaign for this visual novel is in dire need of a makeover, but the creator comes across as someone with a passionate desire to tell a story.
 In Two Steps Back players assume the role of a woman who meets a man that seems to know her and tells her that they’re both trapped in a dream.
-Cool sounding story and all, but visual novels aren’t really my thing.
-However, during her fantastically casual seven minute funding video, developer Kristen Cheely closes it out with this quote :
+Sounds like an interesting concept, even if visual novels aren’t something I typically play.
+However, developer Kristen Cheely closes out her fantastically casual seven minute funding video with this quote :

 “I’ve put my all into this, and this is something that means a lot to me.”

 A young developer learning to do everything themselves seeking help from strangers to help them along.
 Does this mean I back Two Steps Back with a $300 pledge?
 No, that’s a lot of money for me.
 But there are plenty of people for whom $300 is the drink bill for last night’s dinner (hello, friend!).
-But I’ll throw in something, not because I’m dying to play the game, or because I really expect an autographed poster no later than September 2014 (or else!); but because I want Kristen to have a chance at doing something she seems passionate about.
+But I’ll throw in something.
+Not because I’m dying to play the game, or because I expect an autographed poster no later than September 2014 (or else!).
+I’ll back it because I want Kristen to have a chance at doing something she seems passionate about.

 Should you run out and back Two Steps Back?
-Only if you want to; but you should consider taking some of the funds you would normally give some big name projects and dilute them down to spread the wealth to lower level projects.
-In doing so you’ll help announce to everyone that crowdfunding isn’t about getting as much money as you can, it’s about getting what you need in order to do what you want.
+Only if you want to.
+But you should consider taking some of the funds you would normally give big name projects and dilute them to spread the wealth to lower tier projects.
+In doing so you’ll help announce to everyone that crowdfunding isn’t about getting as much money as you can, it’s about getting what you need to help fund a dream.